Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Introduction

 \section{Introduction}

 Image guided 3D stylization aims to preserve scene geometry and cross-view consistency while transferring the reference style. \ With the rise of immersive content, augmented and virtual reality, demand for this capability is growing.
-Nevertheless, achieving reliable 3D stylization remains challenging and continues to attract significant research attention.
+Nevertheless, achieving reliable 3D stylization remains challenging and continues to attract significant research attention~\citep{chen2025advances}.

-Early attempts rely on explicit 3D geometry such as meshes or point clouds, but their stylization quality is often limited by geometric reconstruction accuracy, resulting in noticeable artifacts in complex scenes~\citep{kato2018neural, cao2020psnet}.
-The introduction of implicit radiance fields, most notably NeRF~\citep{mildenhall2020nerf}, enables higher-fidelity rendering, and subsequent works extended it to artistic stylization~\citep{zhang2022arf,huang2022stylizednerf,liu2023stylerf}, but typically require costly per-scene optimization, constraining their generalization to unseen scenes.
+Early attempts typically focus on 3D representations such as meshes, volumetric data, and point clouds~\citep{kato2018neural,liu2018paparazzi,kim2019transport,kim2020lagrangian,guo2021volumetric,cao2020psnet}.
+The introduction of implicit neural radiance fields (NeRF)~\citep{mildenhall2020nerf}, enables higher-fidelity rendering, and subsequent works extended it to artistic stylization~\citep{zhang2022arf,huang2022stylizednerf,Nguyen2022SNeRF,bao2022sine,liu2023stylerf}, but typically require costly per-scene optimization, constraining their generalization to unseen scenes.
 More recently, 3D Gaussian Splatting (3DGS) has emerged as a promising explicit representation that combines high reconstruction quality with real-time rendering efficiency~\citep{kerbl20233d}.
-Stylization approaches built on 3DGS achieve efficient multi-view consistency~\citep{liu2024stylegaussian,galerne2025sgsst}, yet still struggle to generalize beyond scene-specific training.
+Stylization approaches built on 3DGS achieve efficient multi-view consistency~\citep{liu2024stylegaussian,mei2024regs,galerne2025sgsst}, yet still struggle to generalize beyond scene-specific training.